chirun-ncl/chirun-lti/README.md

   * Finally, the output of the process script is written to a log file at `PROCESSDIR/logs/<guid>.log`.

 The `UPLOADDIR` directory should be emptied periodically to avoid filling the disk.
 For example, this can be handled by adding a cronjob for the `programs` user.

-# Contributions and Libraries

-This tool has been written by the E-Learning Unit, School of Mathematics, Statistics & Physics, Newcastle University.

-The following libraries are shipped as part of the NCL CourseBuilder LTI tool:
-  * IMSGlobal LTI
-  * Twig

-This tool was initially based on the IMSGlobal `LTI-Sample-Tool-Provider-PHP` sample application, released under the GNU GPL-3.0 License.